Geuthur/aa-memberaudit-dc/README.md

 ### Step 5 - Setting up Permissions<a name="step5"></a>

-With the Following IDs you can set up the permissions for the Tax System
+With the Following IDs you can set up the permissions for the AA Memberaudit Doctrine Checker

 | ID                | Description                                                  |                                                        |
 | :---------------- | :----------------------------------------------------------- | :----------------------------------------------------- |